SBCNY/Molecular-Biology-of-the-Cell/MBCO_windows_application/Update_history.md

 <br>
 December 5th, 2022
 - The graphical interface of the application was redesigned, so that all elements adopt to the current screen resolution.
 In addition, it allows customization of  height, width and color scheme.
-- The menu panel 'Organize data' now also allows addition of the dataset order nos to the dataset names.
+- The menu panel 'Organize data' now also allows addition of the dataset order numbers to the dataset names.

 October 11th, 2022
 - The functionalities of the menu panel ‘Read data’ were updated.
 It is not necessary any longer to define a column that specifies a dataset name.